#1 to learn is Patience

 - Feedback and Improvement: Constructive criticism from peers and mentors can help improve your photography.
 Patience is needed to accept feedback positively and work on areas that need improvement.

-Are you a beginner wanting to learn more?
+Are you a beginner ready to learn more?

-There are so many great opportunities to learn!
-Of course YouTube is there like you already know, but hands on experiences like photography workshops, classes, walks, club meetings, and conferences will put you in an immersive environment with various skill levels to learn and grown from.
-Check out the events and education pages to learn more,
+Hands-on experiences like photography workshops, classes, walks, club meetings, and conferences will put you in an immersive environment with various skill levels to learn and grow from.
+IRL experiences are invaluable for learning and keeping the community strong.
+Check out my education and events pages to learn more.